 I've copped a fair bit of scrutiny from friends about my wearing of athletic tights.
 I wear them regularly when at the gym, running and also as a base layer in cold climates.
-I usually continue to wear them for most of the day around exercise too, just quietly.
-Since adopting the trend in 2010, I've pondered, do they improve my exercising?
-I thought I could do a little bit of digging to find out.
-This research will fall under the more considered consumption side of The Ponderance as I will hopefully offer some info, useful at point-of-purchasing-activewear.
+I usually continue to wear them for most of the day too, just quietly.
+Since adopting the trend in 2010 I've pondered; do they improve my exercise ability?
+I did a little bit of digging to find out.
+Hopefully this article can offer some useful at point-of-purchase info about activewear.

 - They are warm.
-In cold climates (personal experience down to about -10 celcius) they are sufficient chill protection under a pair of jeans.
+In cold climates (personal experience down to about -10 celcius) they offer sufficient chill protection under a pair of jeans.

 - The placebo is real.
-I make a habit of wearing compression/gym gear when I'm hung over.
-I believe it tricks my mind in to thinking I'm feeling good enough to work out.
-When I'm not hungover, I feel more equipped and more dedicated to running or the gym because I look the part, making me less self conscious at the gym or running.
+I make a habit of wearing compression/gym gear when I'm hungover.
+I believe that it tricks my mind into thinking I'm feeling good enough to work out.
+When I'm not hungover, I feel more equipped and dedicated to running or doing some yoga because I look the part.

 - The lumpy aesthetic.
 For the men, modesty shorts are vital.

 - The expense.
-The brand name compression garments are usually more expensive than the daggy promotional t-shirt you were going to throw away, but ended up converting to a gym shirt.
+The brand name compression garments are usually more expensive than that daggy promotional t-shirt you were going to throw away, but ended up converting into a gym shirt.

 - The social hit.
-You can, quite easily, look like a wanker in them.
+You may look like a wanker in them.

 Now on to a bit of actual research...

-Do compressions offer the human body a physiological benefit when engaging in HIT, cross-training or athletic exercise?
+Do compressions offer the human body a physiological benefit when engaging in HIIT, cross-training or athletic exercise?

-The short answer is - no for runners, yes for the gym.
-Last year, the Department of Kinesiology at Indiana University studied 16 high-end, track-letes wearing leg compression gear.
-The speedy subjects were involved in a test of compression garment performance, that concluded that mid to long-distance runners would only get a lighter wallet from the compression garments.
-The studied showed 'lower-leg compression does not alter the energetics of running... through changes in running mechanics'.
+The short answer is - No for runners, Yes for the gym.
+Last year, the Department of Kinesiology at Indiana University studied 16 high-end trackletes use of leg compression gear.
+The study concluded that compression garments would only lighten the wallets of mid to long-distance runners, where 'lower-leg compression does not alter the energetics of running... through changes in running mechanics'.
 However, in more high intensity or short-burst activities you will benefit from the bio-mechanical support of compression garments.

-In a 2013 study by the Department of Sport Science at the University of Wuppertal, Germany dozens of peer-reviewed studies involving compression garments were analysed.
-The study found that in both shorter and more intense exercise, compression garments did in fact help - not a great deal - but they helped boost performance and recovery.
-The specific areas that were cited for receiving the most benefit were sprinting up to 60m, vertical-jump height, delaying exhaustion and time trial performance.
+In a 2013 study by the Department of Sport Science at the University of Wuppertal, Germany dozens of peer-reviewed studies also involving compression garments were analysed.
+They found that in shorter and more intense styles of exercise, compression garments did in fact help - not a great deal - but they helped boost performance and recovery.
+The specific areas that were cited for receiving the most benefit were sprinting up to 60m, vertical jump height, delaying exhaustion and time trial performance.
 So those cross-fit sessions, gym classes and weeknight social sport meets are definitely a great place to wear your tights.

 This opinion appears repeat itself all over the web.
-With well respected sources such as MensJournal, RunnersWorld, humankinetics.com and TIME magazine often pointing to the same collection of vaguely conclusive studies, one can draw the following conclusions:
+With well respected sources such as MensJournal, RunnersWorld, humankinetics.com and TIME magazine often pointing to the same collection of vaguely conclusive studies, one can surmise:

 - Compression gear does offer your body some bio-mechanical support when exercising.